The Modern Languages ladder

 Grammar accuracy

-Many students plateau at GCSE — they can express ideas but tense, agreement, and word order errors limit marks.
-Targeted grammar tutoring (rather than more vocabulary drilling) breaks the plateau.
-Common weak areas: French past-tense distinction (perfect vs imperfect), Spanish ser vs estar, German case system in subordinate clauses.
+Many students plateau at GCSE; they can express ideas but tense, agreement, and word-order errors limit marks.
+Targeted grammar tutoring, rather than more vocabulary drilling, breaks the plateau.
+Common weak areas: French past-tense distinction (perfect vs imperfect), Spanish ser vs estar, and the German case system in subordinate clauses.

 Listening practice

-The hardest skill for many students — accent variability, speed, unfamiliar register all compound vocabulary gaps.
+The hardest skill for many students.
+Accent variability, speed, and unfamiliar register compound vocabulary gaps.
 Tutoring with native or fluent tutors at varied speeds, plus use of authentic media (news clips, podcasts, films), builds gradual exposure.

 Writing technique

 GCSE writing tasks reward structured responses with varied vocabulary, accurate grammar, and appropriate register.
-A-level essays on the prescribed film and literary text are more demanding — students need genuine analytical engagement with the text in the target language.
-Tutors coach: essay planning, sophisticated phrase banks, structural conventions for argumentative writing in the target language.
+A-level essays on the prescribed film and literary text are more demanding; students need genuine analytical engagement with the text in the target language.
+Tutors coach essay planning, sophisticated phrase banks, and the structural conventions for argumentative writing in the target language.

 IRP coaching (A-level)